 We decided to check if we could find an affordable alternative, something that could tide us over until we could buy heavy duty ones (trust me, a storm here is something serious).

 After a lot of online research and reading, we bought these shades on Amazon.
 (Amazon affiliate link).
 The shades were 8' by 6", the correct width, but way too short.

 I had a cunning plan.

-I also bought a roll of Coolaroo 12-feet by 50-feet extra heavy shade fabricand set out to replace the shades still using the same mechanism.
+I also bought a roll of Coolaroo 12-feet by 50-feet extra heavy shade fabric (Amazon affiliate link) and set out to replace the shades still using the same mechanism.
 It's a wonder my little sewing machine survived the ordeal.

 The curtains turned out alright.
 They aren't able to withstand a strong wind, but in everyday situations they are fine.

 In the photo above you can see the difference between the heavy duty shades sold locally (photo on top), and the ones I made (below).
 The fabric was very wrinkled in the roll, and the wrinkles have barely relaxed in about 9 months of use.

 Something else we had to add were crab-claw hooks to tie them down.
 I bought these at a local hardware store.
 We use some strong tie-wracks attached to the rail to fasten the hooks.